MauriceDT/ditiseen/README.md

 Below I will share the steps i've made to bring the project to where it is today, with the most recent steps/additions shown from the top.
 ________________________________________________________________________________________________//

+- Added button with hover / focus-within transitions.
+Additional styling will be added later

 - Buttons added to several pages